Leunsel/CheatEngineLua/docs/Manifold-CE-Utility.md

 # Manifold CE Utility

 > File: [`Manifold-CE-Utility/Manifold-CE-Utility.lua`](../Manifold-CE-Utility/Manifold-CE-Utility.lua)
-> Version: 2.0.0 · License: MIT · Authors: Leunsel, LeFiXER
+> Version: 2.1.0 · License: MIT · Authors: Leunsel, LeFiXER

 An autorun segment that extends the Cheat Engine user interface itself with a menu of frequently used actions.
 It has no dependency on the Manifold Framework and works on its own.
-Two optional couplings: it logs through [Manifold Logger](Manifold-Logger.md) when that is installed, and it contributes the menu entries that open [Manifold Table Files](Manifold-TableFiles.md) and the Logger's console.
+Two optional couplings: it logs through [Manifold Logger](Manifold-Logger.md) when that is installed, and it contributes the menu entries that open [Manifold Table Files](Manifold-TableFiles.md), [Manifold Address List](Manifold-AddressList.md) and the Logger's console.

 Version 2.0.0 is a rewrite.
 The 1.x file was one flat script; 2.0.0 is an entry file plus a `-Modules` folder of `:New()` classes with dependency injection, the same shape as the Logger and